 Real-World Applications of C++

-- A lot of popular applications, such as Adobe Premiere, Photoshop, and Google Chrome leverage the C++ language.
+- A lot of popular applications, such as Adobe Premiere, Photoshop, and Google Chrome are written in the object-oriented programming language.

 - Due to the fast performance of C++, many browsers and web applications like Chrome and Mozilla Thunderbird use C++ scripting.